Professor and Chair

-In 2004, along with Cynthia Werner, we initiated a project in the western aimag of Bayan-Ulgii Mongolia to better understand the on-going migration of Mongolia Kazakhs between Mongolia and Kazakhstan during the transition period between 1991 and 2010.
+In 2004, I began working on questions of migration and transnationalism in the western aimag of Bayan-Ulgii Mongolia to better understand the on-going migration of Mongolia Kazakhs between Mongolia and Kazakhstan during the transition period between 1991 and 2010.
+As Mongolia's economy has grown, migration flows have shifted towards Ulaanbaatar and this is where my research too is shifting as I and my research partners continue to investigate the nuances and implications of this migration flow for ethnic Kazakhas in Mongolia.
 For information about the project, photos, publications and more, see the website, The Mongolian Kazakh Diaspora.